Physiological Role

 Smoking.
 Tobacco use is associated with a moderate elevation of cystatin C, likely through its effects on systemic inflammation and endothelial function.

 Hydration and diet.
 Cystatin C is largely insensitive to short-term dietary variations, unlike creatinine.
-A high-protein diet or creatine supplementation does not affect its production rate.
+A high-protein diet does not change its concentration.
+A randomized trial measured no effect of creatine supplementation on this marker.

 In the Singular Formula